ntop/ntopng/doc/src/advanced_features/flows_dump.rst

     a large number then an increase in the sort_buffer_size will have a positive effect.

 To improve performance, it's also important to set an appropriate retention time on data, because the more data MySQL has, the more it slows down.
-This can be configured from the "MySQL storage" preference into the Timeseries settings tab.
+This can be configured from the "Data Retention" preference.
 Old data to delete is checked on a daily basis.

 .. figure:: ../img/mysql_storage_preference.png
   :align: center
-  :alt: MySQL Retention Preference
+  :alt: Data Retention Preference

-  MySQL Retention Preference
+  Data Retention Preference

 The followings are the expected MySQL flow export rates with ntopng, assuming a fast disk and CPU are used: